bsmeding/bsmeding.github.io/docs/nautobot_the_ultimate_network_cmdb.md

 ```

 Let’s say an interface changes: a VLAN is updated, or the description is changed.
 A JobHook can detect this in real-time and regenerate the appropriate configuration snippet.
 That config can then be pushed directly to the device — with no human error and no delay.

+Also `backup` of devices will be stored with a Git synced backend so you can traverse to old configuration states.
+Those backup's are used for validation and configuration compliancy.
+Again with this feature the Single pane of glass exists into one tool!
+Current state, previous state, intended state all in one without the need to connect to the device or another tool.

 ---